DicardoX/Research-Space/README.md

     - *(Helios) Characterization and Prediction of Deep Learning Workloads in Large-Scale GPU Datacenters* (SC21)
     - *(PAI) MLaaS in the Wild: Workload Analysis and Scheduling in Large-Scale Heterogeneous GPU Clusters* (NSDI22)
     - *(Philly) Analysis of Large-Scale Multi-Tenant GPU Clusters for DNN Training Workloads* (ATC19)
+    - *ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production* (arxiv25)
 15. **Serverless**:
     - *AQUATOPE: QoS-and-Uncertainty-Aware Resource Management for Multi-stage Serverless Workflows* (ASPLOS23)
 16. **HPC**: